 If you’re running an eCommerce business you’ve probably heard about headless eCommerce.
 It’s been a hot topic for the past few years.
 One of the advantages of going headless is that your store can manage content with a custom content management system (CMS).
-In this article, we’re going to review the 10 best headless eCommerce CMS in 2021.
+In this article, we’re going to review the 10 business,.

 Headless eCommerce is becoming the standard for really large brands.
 Companies like Nike, Target, Under Armour and Lancôme, have made the change to headless eCommerce.
 For serious retailers, going headless offers a massive speed and flexibility advantage over the competition.

 We’re going to assume if you’re reading through this article, you’ve already built a headless eCommerce store, or are planning to soon.
 If you’re still on the fence, you should figure out if the return on investment of going headless will be worthwhile for your business.

 But going headless means deciding on what CMS your site will use to manage its content.
 Headless CMSs are flooding the market.
 A couple of years ago there were only a handful of decent options available.
 Now, there are hundreds.

 Best headless eCommerce CMS

 To help you pick the right option, we’re going to break down the 10 best headless eCommerce CMS options.

 It’s worth noting that all of these systems are great!
 Each one does a particular job a little better than the others.
 This article aims to help you pick the right one for your project.

 Contentful is arguably the go-to CMS for businesses going headless in 2021.
 Companies like Staples, K’a’rcher, MailChimp, Intercom, and a ton of other really big names have integrated Contentful into their technology ecosystem.